Lupus and the Air You Breathe

 There are two ways in which lupus and the lungs can affect each other:

 First, lupus can attack a person’s lungs, just like it can damage any other tissue or organ of the body.
-To learn more about the science behind this, check out KFL’s article, “Lupus and the Lungs,” here.
+To learn more about the science behind this, check out KFL’s article, “Lupus and the Lungs” here.

 Second, the lungs can affect a person’s lupus – if it becomes a gateway for chemicals and other environmental factors that trigger inflammation or the autoimmune response.

-From a physiological point of view, the lungs are the most sensitive and fragile part of the body that encounters the external environment.
-That is the only way to get the incredible amounts of oxygen and carbon dioxide in and out of the blood stream.
-This also means, however, that the lungs are also the easiest way for pollutants to enter the body.
-Not to make one overly self conscious, but with every breath, our lungs provide any number of possible pollutants with direct access to our blood streams.
-In the case of larger particulates, these might not enter the blood directly, but could remain get stuck in the delicate air sacs.
+This also means that the lungs are also the easiest way for pollutants to enter the body.
+Not to make you overly self conscious, but with every breath, your lungs can allow any number of possible pollutants with direct access to your blood stream.
+In the case of larger particulates, they might not enter the blood directly, but could get stuck in the delicate air sacs and cause physical damage to lung tissue.

 What are the most important pollutants to think about?